melonTree68/melontree68.github.io/_drafts/axiom-of-choice.md

 Enough of those confusing words about axiomatic set theory.
 Next we give two equivalent formulations of AC (Zorn's lemma and the well-ordering theorem) and prove their equivalence.
 After that, we present some interesting and perhaps surprising consequences.
 For readers' convenience, we here list the results that will be covered, and state Zorn's lemma and the well-ordering theorem.

+> If you are not at all interested in the proofs of the equivalence of the three formulations, you can totally skip them all without hindering the understanding of the interesting and perhaps surprising results about the axiom of choice.
+{: .prompt-tip}

 Results that will be covered (in the following order, without any interdependence):

 - (Done) The Cartesian product of any nonempty collection of nonempty sets is nonempty.